Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Poor or disrupted sleep

-Loss of motivation or interest
+Loss of motivation or emotional engagement

 Emotional withdrawal or avoidance